There's nothing more eye-popping than dahlia flowers. The colours dwarf even the most psychedelic Italian gelato. Yum!

 I can work one dahlia bloom for hours... days, even.
 They stay fresh in a vase for at least a week.
 For the few dollars they cost, they're a productive investment.

-Lime green and magenta are a splashy combination.
-Don't you agree?
+Lime green and magenta are a splashy pair.
+What do you think?
+Mother Nature comes up with the most incredible colours.

 A Lensbaby takes practice but if you stick with it, you'll be rewarded.
 A perfect match for flower photography because of the soft, ethereal quality it produces.